TimurKady/django-fast-treenode/README.md

-# New Django-Treenode
-## Combination of Adjacency List and Closure Table
+# New Django-Treenode: combination of Adjacency List and Closure Table

 ## Debut idea